tariq-eden/grants-process/Admin RAT/Planning/CAQDAS options to replace NVivo.md

 ## Progress Details:

+### 20201207 - CAQDAS options
+- Matt Shanks (a product design consultant) agreed with our assessment of NVivo and has offered to put us in contact with one of the designer/engineers working on covidence (ex-QSR) and with someone wokring on the qualitative side of the Cochrane projects (with the hope that they've come up against the problem of large textual data-sets).

 ### 20201203 - Update from David
 As documented in the email exchanges, David will test downloading and using RQDA.